 More than 30 buildings were damaged.

-“It was frightening, the noises just resonating from out here, coming into the building, were incredible — it sounded like another protest to me — and then someone reminded us that it was the celebration,” nearby resident Harold McCarthy told CBSLA.READ MORE: Would You Pay $1,000 For A Private Dinner On A Trolley?
+“It was frightening, the noises just resonating from out here, coming into the building, were incredible — it sounded like another protest to me — and then someone reminded us that it was the celebration,” nearby resident Harold McCarthy told CBSLA.READ MORE: Fire Danger Level In Angeles National Forest Raised To 'Very High' A Month Early

 McCarthy disclosed that many businesses in the area have already been struggling in recent months due to the COVID-19 closures and the damage during the police brutality protests.

 “This is like disaster on disaster on disaster,” McCarthy said.
 “Because many of these shops have been closed for long periods of time because of COVID, many have been hit before because of protests.”